 Thus, some features are missing in the Windows 11 taskbar compared to Windows 10, like drag and drop items between applications, no clock on the second display, smaller design, etc.

-Users have been complaining about these features not being there ever since the new OS was born, so Microsoft decided to make some of these requests a reality.
+Users have complained about these features not being there since the new OS was born, so Microsoft decided to make some of these requests a reality.

 How do I display the taskbar clock on all monitors?